Colorado Elopement Guide (2024)

 What Time of the Year to Elope in Colorado

-Colorado is known for having over 300 days of sunlight a year.
+Colorado is known for having over 300 days of sunshine a year.
 So if you’ve settled on Colorado but have yet to choose a time of year, make the decision based on scenery and temperatures, not the season!
 Do you thrive in warm weather or have always dreamed of saying “I do” in a field of wildflowers?
 Or are you enchanted by golden aspen groves?
 Do you want to celebrate on the summit of a mountain rather than at the base of one?
 Your answers to these questions determine the best time of the year for you to elope in Colorado.

 Summer Elopements (June-End of August)